Certora/Documentation/docs/gambit/gambit.md

 ```

 This configuration file will perform all mutations on `Foo.sol`'s
-  functions `bar` and `baz` in the contract, `C` and
+  functions `bar` and `baz` in the contract `C`, and
   only `binary-op-mutation` and `swap-arguments-operator-mutation` mutations
-  on the function `bang` in the contract, `D`.
+  on the function `bang` in the contract `D`.
-Both will compile using the Solidity compiler version `solc5.12`.
+Both will compile using the Solidity compiler version `solc8.12`.

 ### Output of Gambit
-Gambit produces a set of uniquely mutated solidity source
+Gambit produces a set of uniquely mutated Solidity source
   files which are, by default, dumped in
   the `out/` directory.
 Each mutant file has a comment that describes the exact mutation that was done.